 Most companies respond to a sources-sought notice by only answering the given questions and providing the information requested by the government.
 However, there are several key strategies for responding effectively.
 The first is creating a standardized response format with a cover page, corporate overview, and capability statement.
 The second is recognizing that a sources-sought notice is an opportunity to “influence the acquisition.”
 You influence the acquisition by making recommendations and “ghosting” your strengths and the weaknesses of the competition.

-This webinar will include many examples to maximize your understanding of the various techniques and strategies for responding to a sources-sought notice to influence the acquisition.
-The award-winning tactics and strategies in this webinar have directly helped companies win more than $2.8 billion in definitive contracts and more than $30 billion in multiple-award contracts.
+This course will include many examples to maximize your understanding of the various techniques and strategies for responding to a sources-sought notice to influence the acquisition.
+The award-winning tactics and strategies in this course have directly helped companies win more than $2.8 billion in definitive contracts and more than $30 billion in multiple-award contracts.
 As a result, Mr. Frank, managing partner at RSM Federal, was awarded SBA’s Veteran Business of the Year and Small Business Advocate of the Year by the Society of American Military Engineers.

 Target Audience: Small businesses pursuing federal market opportunities